LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/walkthrough/cloning-a-project/index.md

 Windows Users: `start *.sln`

 Mac Users: `open *.sln`

+{{% notice blue "Note" "rocket" %}}
+It may take a while for Visual Studio to start up.
+Be patient!
+Sometimes just clicking on the icon can help bring the solution pane to the forefront of your screen.
+{{% /notice %}}

 Return to the terminal.
 Locate your `Program.cs` file for the `HelloMethods` project.
 This will be contained in the project directory of the same name.